samedicorp/samedicorp.github.io/_posts/2022-09-06-modula-example.md

 But hang on... this looks suspiciously simple too.

-It is, of course, too simple by half.
+It is, of course, _too simple by half_.

 That's because of two things.